mlflow/mlflow/docs/source/llms/chat-model-intro/index.rst

             }
         )

-Again, we used the models from code approach to log the model, so we passed the path to the file containing our model definition to the ``python_model`` parameter.
+Again, we used the models-from-code approach to log the model, so we passed the path to the file containing our model definition to the ``python_model`` parameter.
 Now we can load the model and try it out:

 .. code-block:: python